banjodocker/awx-virtualbox-build/README.md

-#### AWX installer for Centos 7 from scratch
+#### Install AWX in Centos 7 from scratch the Ansible way

 The playbook will build a docker-type AWX from a fresh Centos7 install.
-I build this playbook for my team who lacks knowledge on Ansible would appreciate how easy it is to learn Ansible and have a fully working AWX.
+Installing AWX is straight forward but there are some caveats that I've encountered along the way that this playbook will ensure you don't get any snags.
+These issues that I've encountered could be daunting for anyone that lacks experience in Linux.
+So, I made sure that everything will work from start to finish.

 #### Pre-requisites:
   * Target Host: